jonnew/Oat/README.md

       `config.toml` file so that they don't have to write them down and manually edit the file later
 - [ ] Colors
-    - Should visual ID information (e.g. color) be integrated into the `position` type?
+    - ~~Should visual ID information (e.g. color) be integrated into the `position` type.~~
+        - EDIT: No. What does position have to do with color?
+Sound?
+Touch? or ...
     - All this output color formatting might be very stupid because it screws up log files when stdout or stderr are piped to file.
 - [ ] It would be good to warn people if the inputs to a multisource component